Pacific Northwest Summit

 About the summit

 The Pacific Northwest Summit, featuring Google for Education, is an annual, educator-led conference.
 We have learned together the past eight years in our fast-paced day of collaboration and fun.
 Each year has its own theme: Legos in 2010, Cookies in 2011, Robots in 2012, Mt.
-Hood in 2013, Bikes in 2014, Paper Airplanes in 2015; Augmented Reality in 2016, Doorways to Learning in 2017, Maps in 2018, and The Power of a Decade in 2019.
-This year we’re learning about resilience and our connection to both this Pacific Northwest we call home and to each other.
+Hood in 2013, Bikes in 2014, Paper Airplanes in 2015; Augmented Reality in 2016, Doorways to Learning in 2017, Maps in 2018, The Power of a Decade in 2019, and Summoning Sasquatch in 2020 (resilience and connection to both this Pacific Northwest we call home and to each other).

 The summit is an annual event on the second Friday of October—in a normal year, statewide in-service day for both Washington and Oregon.